KxSystems/docs/docs/wp/machine-learning/index.md

 Benchmarking this lazy implementation, with a random dataset available on the UCI website and using the Euclidean distance metric showed an average prediction accuracy of ~97.7%.
 The classification time can vary greatly, based on the number of cores and secondary threads used.
 With 2 cores and 4 secondary threads (`-s 4`) the classification time of a single instance after optimization of the code was ~1.9ms per instance and the total validation time decreased significantly when using 4 cores and 8 secondary threads (`-s 8`), showing how kdb+ can be used to great effect for machine-learning purposes, even with heavy-compute implementations such as the k-NN.

-## :fontawesome-solid-user: Author
+## Author

-Emanuele Melis works for Kx as kdb+ consultant.
+**Emanuele Melis** works for Kx as kdb+ consultant.
 Currently based in the UK, he has been involved in designing, developing and maintaining solutions for equities data at a world-leading financial institution.
 Keen on machine learning, Emanuele has delivered talks and presentations on pattern-recognition implementations using kdb+.